ashhitch/wp-graphql-send-mail/README.md

 To try stop unauthorised emails you can set a list of domains that can send emails through the mutation.

-These are set under `Settings > WpGraphQl Mail` from your WordPress Admin
+These are set under `Settings > WPGraphQL Mail` from your WordPress Admin

 ## Support